-Multiple Sclerosis (MS) is a inflammatory disease of the brain and spinal cord, that involves an immune-mediated process in which the body’s immune system (particularly T cells) abnormally turns on against the central nervous system.
+Multiple Sclerosis (MS) is an inflammatory disease of the brain and spinal cord, that involves an immune-mediated process in which the body's immune system (particularly T cells) abnormally turns on against the central nervous system.
 The exact trigger or target that the immune system is trying to attack, remains unknown and there currently is no cure.
 It is thought that environmental factors can predispose a person who is genetically susceptible to develop MS.

 In MS, the immune system preferentially attacks the fatty sheath around nerves called myelin, as well as the nerve fibres themselves.
 The damage leaves scar tissue called sclerosis, and because of this variable damage that can occur at various parts of the brain and spinal cord, a mixture of symptoms are experienced.